10 Things You Don’t Realise Were Insurance Fraud

 2. The Insurance Crime Bureau

-Pineapple (FSP 48650), is underwritten by Old Mutual Insure, a licensed FSP and non-life insurer.
-T&C’s apply.
+Pineapple (FSP 48650) is underwritten by Old Mutual Alternative Risk Transfer Insure Limited, a licensed Non-Life Insurer and authorised FSP.
+T&Cs apply.
 Premium is risk profile dependent.

 Please Note: The information provided above is for informational purposes only; you should not construe any such information as legal or financial advice.